VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Persistence/DB-Agnostic/configuring-vc-with-db-providers.md

     1. Create a user with access to the database.
     1. Open the appsettings.json file in Visual Studio or other text editor.
     1. Change `DatabaseProvider` to `"SqlServer"`.
-    1. Change "ConnectionString" as follows:
+    1. Change `ConnectionStrings` as follows:

         ```json
         "DatabaseProvider": "SqlServer",